You will use Laravel and Vue.js to build a chat service that allows users to engage in one-on-one conversations with each other.

 To update the Layout file.
 Replace the content of Layout.blade with the following:

-Open different browser and run the command below to start the Laravel application:
+In order to test that you application is working properly, run the command below to start the Laravel application:

 php artisan serve

 And then compile and start the frontend application use the command:

 npm run watch